 A fair cloud for the innovation age

-The possibilities of this technology are too vast to be caged by monopolistic greed.
-It's time to set the cloud free.
+The possibilities of cloud computing are too vast to be constrained by monopolistic pricing models.